TodePond/TodePondDotCom/sky/escape/total/readme.md

 in the sky!\
 it doesn't need to make sense\
-i don't need to know
+and i don't need to know

 in the sky!\
 it's just a feeling\